Skip to main content

 The Panel was established as part of The National Cancer Act of 1971 (P.L.
 92-218).
 The Act strengthened the national effort against cancer and was signed into law by President Nixon on December 23, 1971.
 The Panel is a Federal Advisory Committee governed by FACA (Federal Advisory Committee Act of 1972 [P.L.
 92-463]) and is supported by the National Cancer Institute.

-A summary of the Panel’s charter can be accessed here.
+The Panel’s charter can be accessed here.

 President Nixon signing the National Cancer Act in 1971.